1lya-sample/dataTables-tableEditable/README.md

 }
 ```
 You can add entries, change the id and name as you like, the main thing is that the two keys id and name remain.
 Selector1 - it's name that you indicated in thead.
 Id
-should equal what values you pass through get.php to dataTable, cause the plugin, when it is launched, substitutes the names that we just indicated into the table.
+should equal what values you pass through Get table data endpoint, cause plugin substitutes the names that we just specified into the table when it starts.

 ### Options
 You can turn off, and turn on some options on plugin.